eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

 Males are coded as 0 and females are coded as 1 in this model.
-The intercept term is the mean serum cholestorol for MALES at age 0.
-The slope term for age is the difference in mean cholestorl associated with one year change in age for MALES.
-The slope for sex is the difference in mean cholestorol between males and females at age 0.
+The intercept term is the mean serum cholesterol for MALES at age 0.
+The slope term for age is the difference in mean cholesterol associated with a one year change in age for MALES.
+The slope for sex is the difference in mean cholesterol between males and females at age 0.
 The interaction term is the difference in the change in mean cholesterol associated with each one year change in age for females compared to males.
-Sex exerts a mall and not statistically significant effect on the age/cholestorol relationship.
+Sex exerts a small and not statistically significant effect on the age/cholesterol relationship.

-Let's check this with anova (an F-test).
+Let's compare our models with and without an interaction term with anova (an F-test).

 ```r